Meditation and Meetings with a Teacher

 She explains, “The Way meets you right where you are, as you are.
 Can we do the same?
 This practice asks us to attend to our lives and to ask questions.
 If you are curious by nature and willing to cast a light on your own mind, relaxing your notions of how things are or ought to be, your life can reveal itself to you in unexpected and welcome ways.
 As a person who lived through and with illness, abuse, anxiety, depression, criticism and fear, I was drawn to the unencumbered, “clean slate” of Zen.
 I wanted and expected understanding, clarity, even mastery, but what I’ve received is a deep gratitude for life and a foundational experience of belonging.
 Being here is a gift, everything around us confirms it.”
 Rachel Mansfield-Howlett Roshi says, “Michelle reveals the beauty and awakening that can be found in the intimate moments of life when you're able to meet this moment as it is.”

-Michelle is a speaker at CityZen’s Zoom Monday night meditation.
+Michelle is a regular speaker at CityZen’s Monday night meditation and offers 'Meetings With a Teacher' by appointment.

 Chris is an ordained Unitarian Universalist minister with a lifelong interest in religion and spiritual matters.
 He grew up in a liberal Christian church in Cleveland, Ohio and was introduced to Zen and Taoism by his mother, a spiritual seeker in her own right.
 He earned a B.A. in religious studies from Cleveland State University in 1993, and a M.Div. from Harvard Divinity School in 2005.
 He started practicing Zen in 1995 under the instruction of Richard Baker Roshi at the Crestone Mountain Zen Center in Colorado.
 He was introduced to the Rinzai koan curriculum in 2001 by Rev. James Ford and the teachers of Boundless Way Zen in Massachusetts.